Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 Thus, using the obstacle configuration $\tilde{\psi}$ guarantees safety with probability $\mathrm{Prob}_{k}$.
 Note that this probability is only a lower bound since many obstacle configurations with a Mahalanobis distance greater than $k$ will have a larger $\alpha$ value than $\alpha(x, \Tilde{\psi})$.
 Since the optimization problem in~\eqref{eq:min_psi_opt} is computationally expensive to solve, we provide a heuristic-based approach to estimate $\tilde\psi$.

-\begin{assume} We assume the change in obstacle orientation is much slower than the obstacle position. \end{assume}
+\begin{assume} We assume the contribution of the rotational motion to the velocity is negligible compared to the translational motion. \end{assume}

 \begin{rem} Assumption~\ref{assume:orientation} holds in many robotic applications, such as self-driving cars and robotic manipulation.
-Otherwise, we can use a bounding shape that encapsulates the region covered when the obstacle is rotating in place. \end{rem}
+If Assumption~\ref{assume:orientation} does not hold, our proposed method can still be applied by using a bounding shape that encapsulates the region covered when the obstacle is rotating in place. \end{rem}